WillJohnson03/to-be-decided-front-end/README.md

 ## Ice Box 🧊

-- [ ] Edit and media displayed on profiles
+- [ ] Add ability to edit and delite media displayed on profiles
 - [ ] Add in app poll for squads to vote for activities
 - [ ] Add method to rate and review activities
 - [ ] Add a way to narrow done choices by genre or category